Creating and Running Koa.js Projects with ServBay

 21

-22Using the
+22Using

 mysql2

-driver (recommended):javascript// Connect to MariaDB/MySQL using mysql2 client const mysql = require('mysql2/promise'); // Use the Promise API // ServBay default MariaDB root password is 'password' const pool = mysql.createPool({ host: 'localhost', user: 'root', password: 'password', database: 'servbay_koa_app', // Ensure the database exists waitForConnections: true, connectionLimit: 10, queueLimit: 0 }); pool.getConnection() .then(conn => { console.log("Connected to MariaDB/MySQL using mysql2"); conn.release(); // Release connection back to pool }) .catch(err => { console.error("MariaDB/MySQL connection error:", err); }); // Note: The default root password can be viewed/changed in ServBay’s DB settings GUI. // It’s best practice to avoid hardcoding passwords in production.
+(recommended):javascript// Use mysql2 client to connect to MariaDB/MySQL const mysql = require('mysql2/promise'); // ServBay’s MariaDB root password is 'password' by default const pool = mysql.createPool({ host: 'localhost', user: 'root', password: 'password', database: 'servbay_koa_app', // Make sure the database exists waitForConnections: true, connectionLimit: 10, queueLimit: 0 }); pool.getConnection() .then(conn => { console.log("Connected to MariaDB/MySQL using mysql2"); conn.release(); }) .catch(err => { console.error("MariaDB/MySQL connection error:", err); }); // Note: ServBay’s default root password can be viewed or modified in the ServBay GUI. // In real projects, avoid hardcoding passwords—use environment variables.

 1